+855 (0) 86 665 567

 Do not litter; keep our community clean and safe.

-Plastic bags can be hazardous; dispose them properly and help keep our city and streets clean and tidy.
+Plastic bags can be hazardous; dispose of them properly and help keep our city and streets clean and tidy.

 FACTS & TIPS

-3- Light clothing as it may be getting hot as early as in February/March until July/October, while a raincoat and K-way is recommended for the rainy season from July to October (also, as the temples are still worshipped by the Khmers, inappropriate clothing is not recommended as you may be turned away for the visit of the temples); when traveling, always keep a traditional “krama” (Local scarf) with you as it is a very helpful a part of cloth;
+3- Light clothing as it may be getting hot as early as February/March until July/October, while a raincoat and K-way are recommended for the rainy season from July to October (also, as the temples are still worshipped by the Khmers, inappropriate clothing is not recommended as you may be turned away for the visit of the temples); when traveling, always keep a traditional “krama” (Local scarf) with you as it is a very helpful a part of cloth;

-8- Make sure you do not lose the Departure cards (second sheet/part of the Arrival card) which should have been stapled onto your passport by the Immigration officer, and to be filled out before checking-in and going through Immigration Police on departure day.
+8- Make sure you do not lose the Departure cards (second sheet/part of the Arrival card) which should have been stapled onto your passport by the Immigration officer, and to be filled out before checking in and going through Immigration Police on departure day.

 CAMBODIA INSIDER

-We, Cambodia Indochina, would like to add this to the general information needed to help the first visitors and customers to the Kingdom prepare and enjoy their holidays, and make their dream of Cambodia come true!
+We, Cambodia Indochina, would like to add this to the general information needed to help the first visitors and customers to the Kingdom prepare and enjoy their holidays and make their dream of Cambodia come true!

 Destination Insider Information